 If you know how to code, it’s far easier to make the changes to improve blog conversions.
 Otherwise, you can choose a beautiful theme from a reputed theme club or web developer having high converting and SEO-friendly design.

 4. Slower Website Loading Speed

 You might already be knowing how website loading speed affects its conversion rate.

-More the time your site is taking to load, higher will be the bounce rate, which negatively affects the organic ranking and the conversion rate; thus the total blog earning.
+More the time your site is taking to load, the higher will be the bounce rate, which negatively affects the organic ranking and the conversion rate; thus the total blog earnings.

-The following infographic will clear you the importance of loading time in blogging and e-commerce industry.
+The following infographic will clear you the importance of loading time in the blogging and the e-commerce industry.

 5. You’re not Writing Honest Product Reviews

-Well researched and honest reviews of product or services related to your blog niche and promoting it to the right audience is the best way to make money from your blog.
+Well-researched and honest reviews of products or services related to your blog niche and promoting it to the right audience is the best way to make money from your blog.

 Writing a product review is an art, and you must be knowing copywriting, SEO techniques, and the earning potential of the product you are going to write about.